Contract Operations

 Just to give an introduction to the context of the above diagram, let us introduce terminology that will be discussed later in greater technical detail:

-• The association of the Seal Definition to specific sets of data called Owned States which, depending on the properties of the contract, can be chosen from several types.
+The association of the Seal Definition to specific sets of data called Owned States which, depending on the properties of the contract, can be chosen from several types.
 To give a simple context example, the amount of tokens transferred is a common kind of Owned State.

-As mentioned earlier, a State Transition represents the main form among Contract Operations (in addition to Genesis and State Extensions).
-The State Transitions refer to one or more previously defined state(s) - in genesis or another State Transition - and update them to a New State.
-As an interesting scalability feature of RGB, multiple State Transitions can be aggregated in a Transaction Bundle, so that each bundling operation fits one and only one contract leaf in the MPC tree.
+As mentioned earlier, a State Transition represents the main form within Contract Operations (in addition to Genesis and State Extensions).
+The State Transitions refer to one or more previously defined state(s) - in Genesis or another State Transition - and update them to a New State.

-• All the data participating in the State Transitions, aggregated and hashed, enters contract-wise their respective Transition Bundle.
+All the data participating in the State Transitions, aggregated and hashed, enters contract-wise their respective Transition Bundle.

-• Thanks to DBC the MPC Tree is committed to a Tapret or Opret output that, at the same time, the underlying message is incorporated in the witness transaction closing the previously defined seals, pointing at their respective Bitcoin UTXOs.
+Thanks to DBC the MPC Tree is committed to a Tapret or Opret output that, at the same time, the underlying message is incorporated in the witness transaction closing the previously defined seals, pointing at their respective Bitcoin UTXOs.
 Inside the same State Transition some new Seal Definitions are defined through the new assignment together with their related Owned States.

-• The Anchor represents the connection point between the commitment inside Bitcoin Blockchain and the RGB client-side validation structure.
+The Anchor represents the connection point between the commitment inside Bitcoin Blockchain and the RGB client-side validation structure.

-As an important general feature of RGB protocol, it is possible to bundle different State Transitions belonging to the same contract (i.e. having the same ContractId which is nothing more than an elaboration of the OpId of the Genesis operation).
-In simplest cases, such as the one shown above between Alice and Bob, a Transition Bundle consists of a single state transition.
+which is nothing more than an elaboration of the OpId of the Genesis operation).
+In the most simplest case, such as the one shown above between Alice and Bob, a Transition Bundle consists of a single state transition.

 However, RGB embeds into its design support for Multi-payer operations such as Coinjoins and Lightning Channel openings, where multiple paying parties (in addition to Alice) own the same asset.
 With Transition Bundles, each party can decide to asynchronously and privately construct a State Transaction that transfers ownership of the contract to one (i.e. Bob) or many counterparties (in a many-to-many relationship).
-Then the parties involved may decide to group these State transitions into Transition Bundle and, following RGB rules for MPC and DBC, constructs a single witness transaction which closes all the seal definitions referenced by the State Transitions inside the Bundle.
+Then the parties involved may decide to group these State transitions into the Transition Bundle and, following RGB rules for MPC and DBC, construct a single witness transaction that closes all the seal definitions referenced by the State Transitions inside the Bundle.

-From a more technical angle, the BundleId to be inserted in the leaf of the MPC, is obtained from a tagged hash of the strict serialization of the InputMap field of the bundle in the following way:
+to be inserted in the leaf of the MPC is obtained from a tagged hash of the strict serialization of the InputMap

 BundleId = SHA-256(SHA-256(bundle_tag) || SHA-256(bundle_tag) || InputMap)